Who We Are

 Media and Communications

 Brel Froebe is an educator and community organizer living in the occupied Lummi and Nooksack territory of Bellingham.
 Brel grew up along the Middle Fork Nooksack River, and is passionate about doing what he can to protect the surrounding forests and watersheds.
 He received an MA in Urban Education and Social Justice at the University Of San Francisco, and has spent the past decade facilitating youth activism through restorative justice, critical pedagogy, art, and outdoor education.
-Brel is also active in campaigns to decriminalize homelessness and to start the Stewart Mountain Community Forest.
+Brel is also active in campaigns to decriminalize homelessness.
 Brel’s involvement with CRF focuses on media, internal communications, and community outreach, as well as stopping timber sales of legacy forests in Whatcom County.

 Photographer | Videographer